Wheat: Phylogeny

-Wheat origins by repeated hybridization and polyploidy.
+A 2007 view of wheat origins by repeated hybridisation and polyploidy.
 Not all species are shown.

 Some wheat species are diploid, with two sets of chromosomes, but many are stable polyploids, with four sets (tetraploid) or six (hexaploid).
 Einkorn is diploid (AA, two complements of seven chromosomes, 2n=14).
 Most tetraploid wheats (e.g. emmer and durum wheat) are derived from wild emmer.
-Wild emmer is itself the result of a hybridization between two diploid wild grasses, T. urartu and a wild goatgrass such as Ae. speltoides.
-The hybridization that formed wild emmer (AABB, four complements of seven chromosomes in two groups, 4n=28) occurred in the wild, long before domestication, and was driven by natural selection.
-Hexaploid wheats evolved in farmers' fields as wild emmer hybridized with another goatgrass, Ae. squarrosa or Ae. tauschii, to make the hexaploid wheats including bread wheat.
+Wild emmer is itself the result of a hybridisation between two diploid wild grasses, T. urartu and a wild goatgrass such as Ae. speltoides.
+The hybridisation that formed wild emmer (AABB, four complements of seven chromosomes in two groups, 4n=28) occurred in the wild, long before domestication, and was driven by natural selection.
+Hexaploid wheats evolved in farmers' fields as wild emmer hybridised with another goatgrass, Ae. tauschii, to make the hexaploid wheats including bread wheat.
+The origin of the D genome from Ae. tauschii has been established from molecular analysis of the genomes of many hexaploid wheat varieties.

 A 2007 molecular phylogeny of the wheats gives the following not fully-resolved cladogram of major cultivated species; the large amount of hybridisation makes resolution difficult.
 Markings like "6N" indicate the polyploidy of each species: